What is anonymous email?

 Data privacy principles: data minimization & privacy by design

-When you register a free Tutanota account, for instance, we only store the email address.
+When you register a free Tutanota account, for instance, we only store the email address - nothing else.

 German data protection laws & GDPR to guarantee anonymity

 Germany has long had one of the strictest data protection laws in the world, the "Bundesdatenschutzgesetz".

 This law has been updated to adapt requirements stated in the European General Data Protection Regulation (GDPR).
 This regulation puts users in charge of their data and requires companies to protect all personal data they handle.
 You can read details on how Tutanota can help businesses to send GDPR-compliant emails easily.

 In a nutshell, German laws as well as the European GDPR require of Internet services such as Tutanota to store as little data about their users as possible.
 According to German laws, Tutanota can not be forced to store additional data or change the system in a way that additional data is being stored by request of the authorities.
 A gag order can also not be issued in Germany.